iltommi/qdb-documentation/source/api/cpp.rst

     .. cpp:function:: size_t multi_connect(qdb_remote_node_t * servers, size_t count)

-        Initialize all required resources, bind the client instance to a quasardb :term:`cluster` and connect to multiple nodes within.
+        Initialize all required resources, bind the client instance to a quasardb cluster and connect to multiple nodes within.
 The function returns the number of successful connections.
 If the same node (address and port) is present several times in the input array, it will count as only one successful connection.

         The user supplies an array of qdb_remote_node_t and the function updates the error member of each entry according to the result of the operation.